Do you want to talk about hiring VAs? Where do we look? How much do they cost, and how do we utilize them?

 How much does a VA cost?

-It depends on how good they are but generally, assume someone is $500 a month full-time, which works out to $3 an hour.
+It depends on how good they are but generally, VAs typically begin at around $500 a month full-time, which works out to $3 an hour.

 Remember that your time and mind are worth more than $3 an hour.

-Someone might say only hire from the US, but then you’re going to be looking at $80 to 100$ an hour, it will be higher quality, but then there’s a trade-off.
+Others might suggest only hiring from the US, but then you’re going to be looking at $80 to 100$ an hour.
+The work may be of higher quality, but you must ask yourself if the cost is worth it.

 Once you hire the VAs, you have to train them as well.
-We also have a guide for the VAs to get training.
+We also have a course for the VAs to get training.

 Six Roles for VAs

-There are six roles for which you can hire a VA, and the pricing can be anywhere from $3 an hour to $20 an hour, depending on how good they are.
+There are many roles for which you can hire a VA, and the pricing can be anywhere from $3 an hour to $20 an hour, depending on how good they are:

 We have a six-phase process that we hire for.
 They go through six roles and phases, and I want you to understand them.